lhossackucalgary/ENGO-500-2018/proposal-template.md

 # Benefits
 ## Benefits to Canadians
-By having an Integrated Operation Center, the dispatcher can visualize the location of maintenance crew workers in relation to malfunctioned robots, allowing for route optimization.
-Improved maintenance routes will decrease fuel comsumption, so the amount of carbon released into the environment would also significantly decrease.
+By having an IOC, the dispatcher can visualize the location of maintenance crew workers in relation to malfunctioning robots, allowing for route optimization.
+Improved maintenance routes will decrease the distance that crews travel and in turn will reduce fuel comsumption, so the amount of carbon released into the environment in Canada decreases.
+Implementing this project will also benefit Canadians by helping companies to provide their product or service more efficiently without downtime to Canadian customers.

-With a
-may indirectly result in reduced prices in the products.
-The development of this new technology

--decreased price in products (indirect)
--new technology

 ## Benefits to Sponsors and Users
-As a result of implementing the system, there will be increased safety for users
--increased safety
--diagnose issues quickly
--time saved

-sponsor
--have fun
--increase visbility of his API
+As a result of implementing the system, there will be several benefits for sponsors and users.
+The largest benefit for users will be increased efficiency and safety.
+For maintenance crews, the routing algorithm allows them to travel quickly to their destination, saving them time.
+The maintenance crews will also be able to diagnose and fix issues quickly and safely when using AR to overlay information onto the robots.
+The sponsors benefit by having increased visibility and applications due to this project.
+As we are sponsored by SensorUp, our project will increase visibility for the company and their products by having a different use case for their SensorThings API.

 ## References
 https://www.thebalancesmb.com/route-planning-2221322